frodef/youtube-api/README.md

 # youtube-api
 ### _Frode V. Fjeld <frodevf@gmail.com>_

-A simple interface to the YouTube API.
+A simple interface to the YouTube API for Common Lisp.

 ## License